Curio acaulis (L. fil.) P. V. Heath

 Curio acaulis, formerly known as Senecio acaulis, is a small succulent shrub with erect, grey-green leaves with longitudinal lines.
 The leaves are cylindrical, elongated, slightly curved inwards, up to 4 inches (10 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
 The solitary heads of yellow flowers are up to 0.4 inches (1 cm) in diameter and appear in spring on up to 12 inches (30 cm) tall stems.

-The specific epithet "acaulis" means "stemless" and derives from the Latin "caulis," meaning "stem or stalk."
+The specific epithet "acaulis" means "stemless," and derives from the Greek prefix "a," meaning "not or without" and the Latin noun "caulis," meaning "stem or stalk."

 How to Grow and Care for Curio acaulis

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.